-Make note of how using any of the tips helps.
+Make note of how any of the tips help.
 Also note which ones need tweaking.
 Are any unhelpful?

-Reactivity and overstimulation are known to cause stress, and stress contributes to physical ailments, including headaches, back pain, joint pain, insomnia, GI problems.
-A host of psychological challenges too.
-Such as anxiety, depression, and low self esteem.
+Reactivity and overstimulation are known to cause stress, and stress contributes to physical ailments, including headaches, back pain, joint pain, insomnia, and GI problems.

 Awareness, acceptance, and anticipation of situations that are more likely than not to cause reactivity is important.

-Understand the indicators that extra rest or self-care are needed.
+Understand the indicators that extra rest or self-care is needed.